-GigaSpaces XAP.NET is bundled with GigaSpaces GigaSpaces components required at runtime.
-Developers engaged in interoperability solutions may prefer working with a full installation of the Java GigaSpaces, which contains additional documentation, examples and tutorials.
+GigaSpaces XAP.NET is bundled with the GigaSpaces components that are required at runtime.
+Developers engaged in interoperability solutions may prefer working with a full installation of the GigaSpaces Java , which contains additional documentation, examples and tutorials.

-If you wish to modify your XAP.NET installation to use an existing GigaSpaces installation, edit the
+If you want to modify your XAP.NET installation to use an existing installation of the GigaSpaces data grid, edit the

 Settings.xml file (located in

 <XapNet.Runtime.Path> to the new location.